remarkablemark/web-app-template/README.md

 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://create-react-app.dev/docs/deployment/) for more information.

 ### `npm run release`

-Bumps the `package.json` using [standard-version](https://github.com/conventional-changelog/standard-version).
+Bumps the `package.json` version with [standard-version](https://github.com/conventional-changelog/standard-version).

 ### `npm run deploy`